8 ways to encourage employees to share your content on social media

 We’re here to list all the ways to preserve the momentum in your employee advocacy program.

-We all want to feel that our efforts are being recognized and valued by our managers.
-Employee advocacy is no exception to this rule.
-So before you turn to tangible incentives—which can be very effective, no doubt—make sure that employees know their advocacy efforts are noticed and appreciated.
+We all want to feel that our managers recognize and value our efforts.
+Employee advocacy is no exception.
+So, before you turn to tangible incentives—which can be very effective, no doubt—make sure that employees know their advocacy efforts are noticed and appreciated.

 There are multiple ways to do that.
 You can highlight this week’s or month’s top advocates in an email newsletter and showcase their success stories.
 It can be a personal email from their manager thanking them for their effort.